 A man who had known me for a long time said encouragingly once, “At fifty, if you keep fit, a few women will surely be attracted to you.”

 He was driving.
 I don’t drive.
-I waited, uncomfortably, beside him, pretending glee.
+I waited- uncomfortably- beside him, pretending glee.
 While my eyes were on the windscreen watching on the road a cow licking a wounded bull.
 Who knew who she belonged to.

 “Only cows’, he said,

-‘only cows, if free, if they so would desire, would unflinchingly adore the bulls in the small hum of sweltering asphalt roads.
+‘only cows, if free, if they so would desire- in the small hum of sweltering asphalt roads- would unflinchingly adore the bulls.
 And that would be a sight of hope.”

 Happiness girls are standing on the tarmac of a red plane- bare teeth, pulsing; their breasts are proud like upper class- their leggings plump boast like hope.

 In the dream of a dream of the edgy runway lights.
 The turn from here is a stroll.
 A norm-bound, debt-bound a port that devours and despises a man who’s drunk one too many on the flight, cheap and on the red eye.
 Now leering.

 From the nose to the tail of the plane- fleet as fluttering flames- ebullient nymphs: women who know no bitterness.
 A sea of plain, contrite men who have lusted but not have made a claim- burlesque!
 The girls are giggling and raising my hope.

-Not to stop now, not to stray from the path, and not to forget the rules of a monogamous love; and to go on without the hope of a lay with the happiness girls is for the best, I know.
+Not to resist now, not to stray from the path, not to forget the edicts of a monogamous love, and be by the book : to go on without the hope of a lay with my happiness girls- I figure- is for my best.

 But, heavens, I am so sad.

 While reading a new book- a biography- life of Michelangelo or Kemal Pasha; invariably I will ask on some grand pages, “Did he know?”

 “Did he know what?”